The University of Aberdeen brand is our window to the world, but it also reflects who we are - a close-knit community united by an important mission

 |Alerts and advice|

-Do you have good news to share in next Friday’s StaffNet News?
-Tell us about it: email@example.com.
-Contributions should be submitted by 12 noon on Thursdays.
+Do you have good news to share in next Thursday’s StaffNet News?
+Tell us about it: Contributions should be submitted by 12 noon on Wednesdays.
+Please note that StaffNet News is for promoting University news and events only.
+Please read our guidelines for contributions before submitting.

 Our “Getting to know…” articles help you learn more about the work of colleagues across the institution and give you a platform to share more about your role at the University.
 Click here for recent articles and details of how you can be involved.

-Our provides you with all the resources you need to deliver our message clearly and credibly to any audience.
+Our brand portal provides you with all the resources you need to deliver our message clearly and credibly to any audience.

 We are delighted to regularly welcome to the University government ministers, other senior politicians, international diplomats and leaders, VIPs and well-known individuals in many fields of arts, culture and science.